vznd/selenium-webdriver-tests/README.md

 alert.dismiss();
 ```

-* [To cover] Enter some information to a Prompt alert
+* [Covered] Enter some information to a Prompt alert
 ```java
 Alert alert = driver.switchTo().alert(); // Firstly, get the Alert and store in variable alert.sendKeys("Denny") // Secondly, enter the text